Rural Home Health Services

 - What are some challenges faced by rural home health agencies?

-- Can telehealth visits fulfill the face-to-face requirement?
+- Can telehealth visits fulfill the Medicare face-to-face requirement?

-- What effect do the January 2018 federal rules have on rural home health agencies (HHAs)?
+- What effect do recent federal policy changes have on rural home health agencies (HHAs)?

 Why are home health services especially important for rural populations?